hoanhan101/hraft/PROPOSAL.md

 However, using a hash table means that I need to store everything in memory, which is not great when the data get big.
-One way to solve it is to store them in disk and use a cache system (LRU).
+One way to solve it is to store them in disk and use a cache system (something like LRU).
 Frequently visited data is kept in memory and the rest is on disk.

 > There might be other caching systems to learn from such as Redis and Memcached.